SESAME-Synchrotron/CCD/docs/source/Control.rst

-- **make** : Make is a utility used for building and managing software projects.
-It is used to automate the process of building executable programs and libraries from source code.
-The "make" utility uses a "Makefile" to define the build process.
-It is a text file that contains instructions for the "make" utility to execute.
+- **make** :It is uitily that automates the porcess of building the application such as EPICS,Stream Device ,...etc.
+It reads the makefile and executes the commands in the makefile to build the application.

 .. code-block:: bash